sooryansatheesh/Section_3/README.md

 To handle large datasets efficiently, the following techniques are used:

-1.**Data Processing in chunks**: The large dataset is divided into appropriate chunks for better memory management.
+1. **Data Processing in chunks**: The large dataset is divided into appropriate chunks for better memory management.

 2. **Optimized Data Types**: Appropriate data types are used for storing data based on the values in each column to reduce memory usage.